Sea Ice

 Because of their ability to detect sea ice through clouds during the day and night, passive microwave sensors provide nearly complete images of all sea ice-covered regions every day.
 These sensors have provided the most complete, long-term observations of sea ice, allowing scientists to detect notable changes in Arctic sea ice.

 Sea ice observations from passive microwave sensors began in 1972 with the Electrically Scanning Microwave Radiometer (ESMR) aboard NOAA's Nimbus-5 satellite.
 In 1978, NASA's Scanning Multichannel Microwave Radiometer (SMMR) provided detailed, reliable information about sea ice.
-In 1987, a series of DMSP Special Sensor Microwave/Imager (SSM/I) sensors continued the time series, or long-term record, of sea ice data through the present.
+Beginning in 1987, a series of DMSP Special Sensor Microwave/Imager (SSM/I) and Special Sensor Microwave Imager and Sounder (SSMIS) sensors has continued the time series, or long-term record, of sea ice data through the present.
 In 2002, NASA launched the Aqua satellite, which carried the Advanced Microwave Scanning Radiometer-Earth Observing System (AMSR-E) sensor.
 JAXA followed AMSR-E with the AMSR-2 mission, launched in 2012.
 The system's improved technology complemented the time series of sea ice data.
 ESMR, SMMR, SSM/I, AMSR-E, and AMSR-2 sea ice data are available from NSIDC.

 Active microwave